Thirtybird/YACMiner/README.md

-	--lowmem            Minimise caching of shares for low memory applications --monitor|-m <arg>  Use custom pipe cmd for output messages --net-delay         Impose small delays in networking to not overload slow routers --no-submit-stale   Don't submit shares if they are detected as stale --pass|-p <arg>     Password for bitcoin JSON-RPC server --per-device-stats  Force verbose mode and output per-device statistics --protocol-dump|-P  Verbose dump of protocol-level activities
+	--lowmem            Minimise caching of shares for low memory applications --monitor|-m <arg>  Use custom pipe cmd for output messages --net-delay         Impose small delays in networking to not overload slow routers --nfmin <arg>       Set min N factor for mining scrypt-chacha coins (4 to 40) --nfmax <arg>       Set max N factor for mining scrypt-chacha coins (4 to 40) --no-submit-stale   Don't submit shares if they are detected as stale --nscrypt           Use the adaptive N-Factor scrypt algorithm for mining --pass|-p <arg>     Password for bitcoin JSON-RPC server --per-device-stats  Force verbose mode and output per-device statistics --protocol-dump|-P  Verbose dump of protocol-level activities